Bayesian Optimization for QAOA: Bayesian optimization

 \section{Bayesian optimization}

-Bayesian optimization is a global optimization strategy which allows one to find within relatively few evaluations the minimum of a noisy, black-box objective function $f(\btheta)$ that is in general expensive to evaluate~\cite{Snoek2012}.
-The algorithm for the optimization method can be summarized as follows: (i) it treats the objective function $f$ as a random function by choosing a prior (also called surrogate model) for $f$.
+Bayesian optimization is a global optimization strategy which allows to find within relatively few evaluations the minimum of a noisy, black-box objective function $f(\btheta)$ that is in general expensive to evaluate~\cite{Snoek2012}.
+The algorithm can be summarized as follows: (i) it treats the objective function $f$ as a random function by choosing a prior (also called surrogate model) for $f$.
 Several choices for the surrogate model are possible~\cite{Shahriari2016}, in this work we adopt the so-called Gaussian process~\cite{Rasmussen2005}. (ii) The prior is then updated through the likelihood function by gathering observations of~$f$ and therefore forming the posterior distribution. (iii) The posterior distribution is finally used to construct an auxiliary function, called acquisition function, that is in general cheap to evaluate.
 The point where the acquisition function is maximized gives the next point where~$f$ will be evaluated~\cite{Frazier2018}.
+See Appendix~\ref{sec_details_BO_1} for an overview of Bayesian terminology.

 Since Bayesian optimization requires no previous knowledge on $f$, it appears to be a well-suited technique for optimizing the parameters of a variational circuit running on NISQ devices.

 In the following sections we describe the Gaussian process, the optimization routine and the acquisition function in detail.